moanderson004/PM566-whoami/README.md

 Look for your GitHub username and add a link to your Github profile and something about yourself you don't mind sharing publicly.
-Remember to only modify the line with your username!
-If you don't see your username, just add it at the end of the list (and see what happens!).
+Remember to only modify the line with your name!
+If you don't see your name, just add it at the end of the list (and see what happens!).

 Once you are done, submit a
 [Pull Request](https://docs.github.com/en/github/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-pull-requests) to include your information in the original